leonelquinteros/gotext/README.md

-msgid_plural "Several with vars: %s" msgstr[0] "This one is the singular: %s" msgstr[1] "This one is the plural: %s" msgstr[2] "And this is the second plural form: %s"
+msgid_plural "Several with vars: %s" msgstr[0] "This one is the singular: %s" msgstr[1] "This one is the plural: %s"
 `

     // Create Po object
     po := new(Po)
     po.Parse(str)

-    println(po.GetN("One with var: %s", "Several with vars: %s", 2, v))
+    println(po.GetN("One with var: %s", "Several with vars: %s", 54, v))
-    // "And this is the second plural form: Variable" }
+    // "This one is the plural: Variable"
+}
 ```